 The political economy literature rarely attempts to make an explicit connection between FDI and international political relations.
 Rather, most scholars tend to focus on how FDI has some direct or indirect effect on a set of international political policies, usually related to regulation or macroeconomic policy.
 But the implicit suggestion of these studies tends to be a positive relationship between FDI and political influence: greater amounts of FDI and the mobility of a foreign investor's capital enhance an investor's ability to influence political processes to reach their policy preferences.
 The actual mechanisms of influence, however, tend to be murky.
 In this section, the light is shed on the studies that lay the foundation in understanding the concept that how there is a connection between international political relations and foreign direct investment.
-In this regard some of the significant studies have been taken under study to evaluate the role of international political relations.
+In this regard some of the significant studies have been taken under study to evaluate the role of international political relations on foreign direct investment and evaluate the extent of association.